95anantsingh/nyu-greene-hpc/docs/source/Visual_Studio_Code.md

 **Benefits:**

-- Work with files on cluster, almost as if they would be on your own laptop
+- Work with files on cluster, almost as if they would be on your own laptop.
+Cut, copy, paste from Explorer tab cross platform to/from HPC cluster.
 - Great syntax highlighting, linting, etc. for many languages (using extensions)
 - Extensive tools for debuging
 - Extensions simplifying work with git